arangodb/docs/3.4/administration-cluster.md

 `Distribute Shards` button at the bottom of the `Shards` page in every database.

-The cleanOutServer process can be monitored using the following script, that can give a count of shards that still need to move.
-Such a script would therefore be a count down to when the process finishes.
+The clean out process can be monitored using the following script, which periodically prints the amount of shards that still need to be moved.
+It it basically a countdown to when the process finishes.
+The current status is logged every 5 seconds.
+You may adjust it by changing the number on the line `internal.wait(5);`.

 `serverCleanMonitor.js`: